TheresaLui/SelfHelpContent_v2/articles/microsoft.storage/storage-diagnostics-storagev2insights-blob-storage-access-tiers-rehyrated-blob-conflict-blm-policy.md

 cloudEnvironments="Public,MoonCake,FairFax,BlackForest"
 />

-# Rehydrated blobs from archive access tier will automatically get transistioned back to archive tier due to Lifecycle Management Policy set on storage account <!--$ResourceName-->[ResourceName]<!--/$ResourceName-->"
+# Rehydrated blobs from archive access tier will automatically get transitioned back to archive tier due to Lifecycle Management Policy set on storage account <!--$ResourceName-->[ResourceName]<!--/$ResourceName-->"

 <!--issueDescription-->
 Rehydrated blobs from archive access tier will automatically get transistioned back to archive tier due to Lifecycle Management Policy set on storage account <!--$ResourceName-->[ResourceName]<!--/$ResourceName-->.
 Below are the potential rehydration conflicts with the rule filters set in the current policy.